MicrosoftDocs/nav-content/dynamics-nav-app/finance-setup-finance.md

 ---
-title: Set Up Financial Processes| Microsoft Docs
+title: Set Up Financial Processes
 description: Learn about the tasks to set up finance in your business to suit all your accounting, auditing, or bookkeeping needs.
 services: project-madeira
 documentationcenter: ''